Could The “Four Pots Method” Give You Total Control of Your Finances?

 What could this “four-pot method” do for your finances?

-Giving yourself four separate current accounts (Income, Savings, Investments and Repayment/Tithing/Emergency Fund) is just a really handy way to think of your money in terms of separate pots.
-It can give people much more control over their finances.
+Giving yourself four separate current accounts (Income, Savings, Investments and Repayment/Tithing/Emergency Fund) is just a convenient way to think of your money in terms of separate pots.
+In addition, it can give people much more control over their finances.

 Really, it’s just a way to make sure you’ll always have enough to cover your expenses.